 Your Name: Warren E. Nowlin 1.
 Will you be representing a federal, State, or local government entity?
-(If the Yes No answer is yes please contact the Committee). Х 2.
+(If the answer is yes please contact the Committee).
+Yes No x 2.
 Please list any federal grants or contracts (including subgrants or subcontracts) which you have received since October 1, 1998: None 3.
-Will you he representing an entity other than a government entity?
+Will you be representing an entity other than a government entity?
 Yes No X 4.
 Other than yourself, please list what entity or entities you will be representing: None 5.
 Please list any offices or elected positions held and/or briefly describe your representational capacity with each of the entities you listed in response to question 4: N/A 6.
-Please list any federal grants or contracts (including subgrants or subcontracts) received hy the 6.
-Please list any federal grants or contracts (including subgrants or subcontracts) received by the entities you listed in response to question 4 since October 1, 1998, including the source and amount of each grant or contract: None None 7.
-Are there parent organizations, subsidiaries, or partnerships to the entities you Yes No disclosed in response to question number 4 that you will not be representing?
-If so, please list: 165 X
+Please list any federal grants or contracts (including subgrants or subcontracts) received by the entities you listed in response to question 4 since October 1, 1998, including the source and amount of each grant or contract: None 7.
+Are there parent organizations, subsidiaries, or partnerships to the entities you disclosed in response to question number 4 that you will not be representing?
+If Yes No so, please list: Х

-Signature: Warm E Jawlin Date: June 16, 2003 Please attach this sheet to your written testimony.
+Please attach this sheet to your written testimony.